 BUT BEFORE WE GET STARTED…

-In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Colour Consulting clients.
-And because the Designer Edition colours are NEW, I don’t have any photos of my clients using them.
+In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Color Consulting clients.
+And because the Designer Edition colors are NEW, I don’t have any photos of my clients using them.
 HOWEVER, I DEFINITELY have some SUPER helpful info to help you on your way!

-What type of paint colour is Taupe of the Morning?
+What type of paint color is Taupe of the Morning?
 Is it warm or cool?

-Taupe of the Morning is a warm paint colour and HUGELY VERSATILE one at that.
+Taupe of the Morning is a warm paint color and HUGELY VERSATILE one at that.
 For example…

 SOUTH-FACING LIGHT OR AFTERNOON WESTERN SUNSHINE

 Rooms with southern or afternoon western sun can look AWFULLY roasty toasty; especially when painted an overly warm paint color.
 If your room has one of these exposures and you DON’T want to overwhelm it with warmth, but ALSO aren’t a huge fan of gray, Taupe of the Morning can be a great happy medium.